Joeltronics/py_nes_emulator/README.md

 ### Current status

+It's still very early.
+It can emulate & partially render Balloon Fight (at least as far as the Attract Mode screen, since there's no controller input).

 Very little yet.
-All documented CPU instructions are emulated (at least in theory - not all are tested), and basic there's basic PPU functionality.
-But otherwise:
+All documented CPU instructions are emulated (at least in theory - not all are tested), and there's basic PPU functionality.
+But rendering is still very basic, and there's no controller input, APU, or mapper support.

-- No graphics are being rendered at all yet
-- No controller input
-- No APU

-Balloon Fight seems to run without crashing (though it's hard to tell if it's actually emulating properly without graphics).
 Donkey Kong & Ice Climber both crash from hitting an invalid instruction immediately after an RTS call, so there seems to be a problem with one of the stack-related instructions.

+PPU & rendering issues:

+- Sprite 0 hit isn't implemented
+- Background priority isn't implemented
+- Right now we only render once at the start of VBLANK, so mid-frame updates won't work
+- We don't limit to max 8 sprites per line
+	- This might sound like a limit we don't want, but some games actually use this intentionally (like doors in The Legend of Zelda)
+- Scrolling is implemented, but not well tested since the only ROMs I'm testing don't use scrolling

 Next goals:

 - Fix the bug causing Donkey Kong & Ice Climber to crash
-- Basic graphics implementation
+- More PPU & graphics work
 - Emulate some simpler ROMS (Balloon Fight, Donkey Kong, Ice Climber)
+- Enable the simple optimization of not running the CPU while it's looping waiting for a PPUSTATUS update (this is partially implemented, but doesn't actually wait yet)
+- Code cleanups

 Future goals: